ibm-cloud-docs/vpc/vpn-create.md

     * **Resource group**: Select a resource group for the VPN gateway.
     * **Subnet**: Select the subnet in which to create the VPN gateway.

-      For best performance, create the VPN gateway in a subnet without any other VPC resources to ensure that there are enough available private IPs for the gateway.
-A VPN gateway needs 8 private IP addresses to accommodate high availability and rolling upgrades.
+      To ensure VPN management and fail-over functions are able to function properly, create the VPN gateway in a subnet without any other VPC resources to guarantee that there are enough available private IPs for the gateway.
+A VPN gateway needs 4 private IP addresses to accommodate high availability and rolling upgrades.
+Since up to 5 private IPs in a subnet are reserved, the minimum subnet size that can be used to host a VPN gateway is 16 IPs (prefix /28` or netmask `255.255.255.240`).

       The VPN gateway is created in the zone that is associated with the subnet you select.
 Because the VPN gateway can connect to virtual server instances in this zone only, instances in other zones can't use this VPN gateway to communicate with the other network.
 For zone fault tolerance, deploy one VPN gateway per zone.
       {: important}

-1. In the **New VPN connection for VPC (optional)** section, define a connection between this gateway and a network outside your VPC by specifying the following information.
+1. Optionally, in the **New VPN connection for VPC** section, define a connection between this gateway and a network outside your VPC by specifying the following information.
     * **Connection name**: Enter a name for the connection, such as `my-connection`.
     * **Peer gateway address**: Specify the IP address of the VPN gateway for the network outside your VPC.
     * **Preshared key**: Specify the authentication key of the VPN gateway for the network outside your VPC.